martibayoalemany/HTTP-file-downloading/README.md

 ## Add a new dependency
-It installs and adds a dependency to requirements.txt It prevents adding the dependencies of the dependencies, so if a module changes we don't need to carry on with outdated dependencies.
+It installs and adds a dependency to requirements.txt It prevents adding the dependencies of the dependencies.
+If a module changes the dependencies we don't need to carry on with outdated dependencies.
 ```
 source scripts/activate
 pip_ins_free coverage